p4ulor/Object-Detector-App/README.md

 ### 4. [Firebase](https://firebase.google.com/docs/build)
 - A cloud platform or BaaS (Backend As A Service) that provides a range of utilities for different environments (and programming languages) via SDK's (Software Development Kits)
-- I use it to store the results of prompts from the Gemini API
+- I use it to store the results of prompts from the Gemini API and the achivement ranking of the users with [Cloud Firestore](https://firebase.google.com/docs/database/rtdb-vs-firestore?hl=en&authuser=0)
 - Pricing: [Free tier](https://firebase.google.com/pricing)

 ## Secondary Technologies 🛠️